 you know the household of Stephanas, that it is the firstfruits of Achaia,

-Stephanas’ family was the first full family of converts in the southern province of Achaia (1:16) where Corinth was located.
-This family help lead the church at Corinth.
+Stephanas’ family was the first full family of converts in the southern province of Achaia (1:16), where Corinth was located.
+This family helped lead the church at Corinth.
 “Firstfruits” indicates first converts.
 This term referred to the first part of the harvest.

 and that they have devoted themselves to the ministry of the saints—